Arc’teryx Beta SL Hybrid

 See the Women's Arc'teryx Beta SL Hybrid See the Men's Arc'teryx Beta SL Hybrid

 Arc’teryx’s Beta SL Hybrid isn’t your typical rain shell.
 As its name suggests, the hybrid construction blends two Gore-Tex fabrics of different thicknesses to maximize weatherproofing, minimize weight, and boost durability in wear-prone areas.
 I took the women’s version on a week-long mountain biking journey, several hikes in Colorado’s San Juan Mountains, and backpacking in the Cascade Range.
 After enduring a number of torrential downpours, I’m confident in saying that this is one of the most well-rounded and weather-ready shells I’ve ever tested.
-Below we break down the Beta SL Hybrid’s weather protection, weight, breathability, durability, fit, and more.
+Below we detail our experiences with the Beta SL Hybrid.
 To see how it stacks up to the competition, see our articles on the best rain jackets and best hardshell jackets.

 Using both 2-layer Gore-Tex with Paclite Plus and 3-layer Gore-Tex with C-Knit, the Arc’teryx Beta SL Hybrid is a formidable barrier against the elements.
 The 3-layer Gore-Tex on the front and shoulders is designed to boost protection in critical areas: when hiking or biking, and particularly with a pack, the front of the body and shoulders tend to take the brunt of the precipitation and wind.
 Using 2-layer Gore-Tex on the rest of the design allowed Arc’teryx to shave ounces without sacrificing wet-weather performance.
 I’ve worn the Beta SL Hybrid in torrential rainstorms and it has shown no signs of leaking or wetting out.
 I’ve also thrown it on while traversing windy mountain passes and it has done an admirable job at sealing out strong gusts.
 I haven’t yet gotten to test the Beta SL Hybrid in rough winter conditions, but I’m confident enough in its performance thus far to throw it in my backcountry ski pack this coming season.

 The “SL” in the Beta SL Hybrid’s name is short for “superlight,” and we think that’s an appropriate designation.
-At 10.9 ounces for my women's small (Arc'teryx lists it at 10.6 oz.), it’s the lightest jacket in the Beta lineup by a good margin—the Beta SV is 15.5 ounces, the AR is 13.4 ounces, and the LT is 11.1 ounces.
-One closer Arc’teryx option is the Alpha FL at 10.4 ounces, but we prefer the suppleness of the Beta’s C-Knit backer (the Alpha FL uses 3-layer Gore-Tex Pro).
-Outside of Arc’teryx’s lineup, other lightweight shells including the Outdoor Research Interstellar (10.1 ounces) and REI Co-op Drypoint GTX (8.6 ounces) also undercut the Beta SL Hybrid.
-But given its feature set and burly construction, we think the weight is perfectly reasonable.
+At 10.9 ounces for my women's small (Arc'teryx lists it at 10.6 oz.), it’s the lightest jacket in the Beta lineup—the Beta SV is 15.3 ounces, the AR is 14.5 ounces, and the FL is 11.1 ounces.
+Outside of Arc’teryx’s lineup, Black Diamond’s Liquid Point (12.3 oz.) and Mountain Hardwear Exposure/2 Gore-Tex Paclite (11.2 oz.) also outweigh the Beta SL Hybrid, although you get more durability with the Liquid Point and a fuller feature set with the Exposure/2.
+But all in all, we think Arc’teryx hit a nice balance between weight and features with the Beta SL Hybrid.

 The Beta SL Hybrid technically isn’t packable—the hand pockets don’t feature two-sided zippers to double as a stuff sack—but it does stuff into an inverted hand pocket.
 As the name implies, Gore-Tex Paclite is designed to be packable, and the jacket compresses down to roughly the size of a grapefruit.
 All in all, given the low weight and small form factor, we think the Beta SL Hybrid is a good option for backcountry missions where weight and space are at a premium.